Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Results

-Figure \ref{TR_JSI} illustrates both static and time-resolved JSIs.
-Fig.\ref{TR_JSI}(a) is the IRF of the MCP triggered by the photodiode, where the temporal width of the peak is estimated to be 263 ps, which is sufficient to observe picosecond time-resolved JSIs.
+Figure \ref{Main_Figure4} illustrates both static and time-resolved JSIs.
+It should be noted that the photon counts of a JSI are dispersed over multiple JSI peaks, appearing every 13 ns because of the laser repetition rate.
+To avoid the loss of the photon count, the raw JSI data are folded every 13 ns using a modulo operation (see \href{Supplementary link}{Supplementary Information}).
+Fig. \ref{Main_Figure4}(a) is the IRF of the MCP triggered by the photodiode, where the temporal width of the peak is estimated to be 256 ps.
 The five coloured sections represent an equally segmented time window for creating JSI frames.
 The window width can vary from 25 ps upwards, limited by the resolution of the TDC.
-Therefore, the system is flexibly applied to monitor numerous chemical or physical dynamics, ranging from picoseconds to seconds\cite{brinks2014ultrafast}.
-In this demonstration, the segmentation time is set to be 150 ps, considering the IRF and contrast of two-photon correlation on time-resolved JSIs.
-To align time-resolved JSIs with the static counterpart, the latter is shown as Fig.\ref{TR_JSI}(b), with a maximum count of around 200.
-Here, we focus on the centre peak and the side lobes are ignored, compared to Fig.\ref{Static_JSI}.
-Figure \ref{TR_JSI}(c) is the array of time-resolved JSI, mapping the photon counts within the segmented time window of the IRF.
-It is clear that the two-photon correlation in the frequency domain emerges within the first and second time windows, reaching the highest contrast in the third segment, before vanishing across the fourth and fifth segments.
+In this demonstration, the segmentation time is set to 150 ps, considering the contrast change of two-photon correlation on time-resolved JSIs.
+It should be noted that the system temporal resolution is 256 ps as indicated by the IRF, but the window value of 150 ps is set to observe the intensity change on the JSI.
+To align time-resolved JSIs with the static counterpart, the latter is shown in Fig. \ref{Main_Figure4}(b), with a maximum count of around 200.
+Here, we focus on the centre peak and the side lobes are ignored.
+Figure \ref{Main_Figure4}(c) is the array of time-resolved JSI, mapping the photon counts within the segmented time window of the IRF.
+It is clear that the counts in the frequency domain emerge within the first and second time windows, reaching the highest contrast in the third segment, before vanishing across the fourth and fifth segments.
 The two-photon correlation is maintained across the five time windows, and contrast is solely affected by time segmentation.
-Photon count conservation is also clearly observed between time-resolved and unresolved JSIs: the sum of the resolved counts on a pixel equals the unresolved count.
-We can confidently confirm that these data provide the first proof of principle for our hybrid biphoton spectrometer, opening a new experimental avenue for integration of quantum information science\cite{toth2014quantum} and spectroscopy\cite{hollas2004modern}.
+Photon count conservation is also confirmed between time-resolved and unresolved JSIs as the sum of the resolved counts on a pixel equals the unresolved count.
+These data provide the first proof of principle for our hybrid biphoton spectrometer, opening a new experimental avenue for integration of quantum information science and spectroscopy.